 - Use the right tone and language to match your customer’s words.

-- Find common ground to show them that you care about their needs and requirements.
+- Find common ground to show them you care about their needs and requirements.

 3. Do not make it look like a sales pitch!